720kb/ndm/README.md

 :spaghetti: Tu porta la pasta e noi cuciniamo per tutti, ok? [[en]](https://translate.google.com/#it/en/tu%20porti%20la%20.pasta%20e%20poi%20noi%20cuciniamo%20per%20tutti.%20ok%3F)

-Donating to an open source project is the best way to show your love for it.
+Donating to an open source project is the best way to tie your love for it.

 If you like **ndm** consider to spread your love for it with a little donation and help mantain and continuously improve the project!